maikschneider/bw_focuspoint_images/Documentation/Index.rst

 Usage
 -----

-Add the new content element “SVG Focuspoints” to any page, link a new image and start adding your focus areas.
+Add the new content element “Image with Focuspoints” to any page, link a new image and start adding your focus areas.

 .. figure:: ./Images/backend-collage.jpg